 on the treatment plan created for you.

 After the session is over, the table will slide out of the Gamma Knife machine.
 You

 will be able to get up, unless you had an angiogram before the Gamma Knife procedure.

-- The head frame will be removed.
+The head frame will be removed.
 The pin insertion sites will be cleaned.
-Sterile dressing
+Sterile dressings

 will be put on the sites.